Just about all vegans should regularly take a vitamin B12 supplement, since we can’t get it from our diets (other than fortified foods).

-I think this study sums up the overall findings best:
+I think this study on acne patients sums up the overall findings best:

 This case illustrates an eruption resembling acne rosacea that was temporally associated with daily ingestion of high-dose B vitamin supplement.
 The eruption failed to respond to the usual treatment regimens for rosacea, but promptly improved when use of the vitamin supplement was discontinued.

-In plain English, that translates to: high-dose vitamin B12 supplements cause acne outbreaks.
+In plain English, that translates to: high-dose vitamin B12 supplements can cause acne outbreaks.
+It makes sense that it may trigger other conditions in vegans like eczema.

 But when the subjects stopped taking the supplement for a brief period, it went away.